 ONS will not attempt to quantify the impact on any directly affected statistical outputs based mainly on movements in the time series (because of the difficulty of distinguishing them from other factors).

 ONS will consider whether any of the following procedures should be used to provide further supporting information:

-In exceptional circumstances where the available data support a direct estimate of sufficient quality, an effect of the impact of the Special Event may be made.
+in exceptional circumstances where the available data supports a direct estimate of sufficient quality, an effect of the impact of the special event may be made

-When a Special Event potentially affects data which are normally nowcast (a forecast of the latest period needed because the data are not yet available), any variation in the assumptions used for nowcasting will be explained alongside the published statistics.
+When a special event potentially affects data that are normally nowcast (a forecast of the latest period needed because the data are not yet available), any variation in the assumptions used for nowcasting will be explained alongside the published statistics.

-ONS will maintain a list of candidate events in the Special Events Calendar on the ONS website, with links to publications which have been affected.
+ONS will maintain a list of candidate events in the special events calendar on the ONS website, with links to publications that have been affected.

 An article 'Developing a policy on special events' explaining this policy in more detail and highlighting some of the reasoning and implications is available on the website.